alecello/algorithms-and-programming/lectures/README.md

 ## Regions
 Use recursion to divide a fenced fields into regions.

+## Registry
+Store students' name and surname in an ordered list.

 ## Replace substring
 Replace an arbitrary length substring inside another arbitrary length string with an arbitrary length replacement.